 (Rare Books & Manuscripts) The Longfellow Memorial Collection is focused specifically on literature.
-It comprises approximately 10,000 volumes containing works by major British and American authors, including many rare editions.
+It comprises approximately 16,000 volumes containing works primarily by British and American authors, including many rare editions.

 In 1896, Victorine Artz of Chicago gave the sum of $10,000 for the purchase of valuable rare editions of the writings, either in verse or in prose, of American and foreign authors.
 Over time, other gifts and purchases have been incorporated into the collection, including nearly 900 volumes from the estate of Louise Chandler Moulton, and more than 300 others form the library of Elizabeth Porter Gould.
 The former were often inscribed presentation copies, often with autograph letters inserted.